MKT2012 : Consumer Behaviour

 |Scheduled Learning And Teaching Activities||Lecture||15||2:00||30:00||8 lectures in semester 1 and 7 lectures in semester 2|

 |Scheduled Learning And Teaching Activities||Workshops||6||1:00||6:00||3 workshops in each semester|

 Teaching Rationale And Relationship

 Formal lectures provide a framework for introducing the theory and empirical evidence relating to consumer behaviour.
 Lectures will be supplemented by workshops dealing with application of theory to practice.

 The format of resits will be determined by the Board of Examiners

 Assessment Rationale And Relationship

-The review of a core paper in consumer behaviour (coursework 1) provides students with the opportunity to develop their critical writing and information analysis skills through the reviewing of current academic consumer behaviour research.
+Writing an essay in consumer behaviour (coursework 1) provides students with the opportunity to develop their critical writing and information analysis skills through the reviewing of current academic consumer behaviour research.

 The unseen exam provides the appropriate assessment format to examine students understanding of the theory of Consumer Behaviour, as covered in the syllabus.
 Students will be required to illustrate their understanding of the theory in their exam answers with appropriate real life and commercial examples.